donnex/django-docker-coookiecutter/README.md

     python -c 'import random; print "".join([random.choice("abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)") for i in range(50)])'

 ## Nginx proxy
 Run the nginx-proxy on port 80 to use the virtual hosts.
-I'm adding my virtual hosts in /etc/hosts.
-I'm running boot2docker, to get the IP of the boot2docker VM run boot2docker ip and add use that IP in /etc/hosts.
+I'm adding my virtual hosts to /etc/hosts.
+If boot2docker is used one need to get the IP of the boot2docker VM.
+Run boot2docker ip and add use that IP in /etc/hosts.

     docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock --name nginx-proxy jwilder/nginx-proxy